pantheon-systems/documentation/source/content/guides/agcdn/02-agcdn-features.md

 ## Tor Traffic Blocking

-Tor encrypts and routes user traffic through at least three Tor nodes to mask the starting IP addresses of users.
-AGCDN can block Tor traffic when it is determined that it is being maliciously.
+Tor encrypts and routes user traffic through at least three Tor nodes to mask a user's starting IP address.
+AGCDN can block malicious Tor traffic.

 ## Custom Rules and Redirects

-AGCDN allows you to use custom site rules, including bespoke cookie-handling, URL rate-limiting, header modifications and filters, and URL and query string sorting and filtering.
+AGCDN allows you to use custom site rules, including:

+- Bespoke cookie-handling

+- URL rate-limiting

+- Header modifications and filters

+- URL and query string sorting and filtering

 ## Token Authentication with JSON Web Token